Dog Power and Dog Engines

 GOAT-ENGINES IN GERMANY

 This picture also comes from the Deutsch Museum in Munich.
 (Apparently the largest science museum in the world, and having spent a whole day failing to even cover the ground floor, I am entirely prepared to believe it) Goat engines are a new idea to me.
-Goats are not as docile as dogs and I would have though that they would not have co-operated.
+Goats are not as docile as dogs and I would have thought that they would not have co-operated.
 Nonetheless, a bit of research on Google shows that goat treadmills were used in the USA for driving small threshers (very small, surely?) and turning sharpening stones, which I find more plausible.

 Left: Picture of Goat Engine in Deutsch Museum, Munich: 1550